This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Kuala Lumpur Tower.
 I have been up the tower on my previous trip to Malaysia.
 Now 100R.

 Bazaar Baru Chow Kit wet market.
-A very busy market covering several blocks.
+A busy market covering several blocks.
 Mostly produce.

 Yut Kee Restaurant.
 Established in 1928, this very busy Chinese restaurant has a bery modern look and a reasonably priced menu.

 Pintasan Saloma.
-A great pedestrian bridge crossing two main roads and the river high above them.
-It has a geodesic designed canopy surrounding the entire bridge.
+A great pedestrian bridge crosses two main roads and the river high above them.
+It has a geodesic-designed canopy surrounding the entire bridge.

 Petrosains, The Discovery Centre.
 On the 5th floor of Suria KLCC, this is a science museum, always more fun for kids.